 Book Bucks may be used to purchase books or prizes.

-Participants ages 0 – 18 may read or listen to any type of written content.
+Readers may read or listen to any type of written content.
 This includes books, eBooks, magazines, online content, and any sort of printed or digital content from the Library or from other sources.
 (Yes, that includes cereal boxes!)

 Did you know that listening to someone read is great exercise for your brain, no matter how old you are and how well you can read?
 Because of this, please be sure to count the minutes you listen to audiobooks, listen to content from our databases, and listen to someone read aloud.

-Children and teens complete the program at 1200 points.
+Readers complete the challenge at 1200 points.

 Can I count time that I spend reading to children?